 The direction of your eyes can improve your vocal quality and projection

 A study published by PLOS One says that the direction of our eyes often affects the direction that our head faces.
 So, if your eyes are facing downwards, your head will naturally begin to face that way as well.

 This constricts your neck and vocal chords, meaning the quality of your voice gets worse.
 As well as this, it means you are not projecting outwards, but downwards.
 Keeping your eyeline towards the audience ensures that your voice is clear and audible.

-What’s the best way to make eye contact?
+What’s the best way to make eye contact during a performance?